 Weather station 3.6 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cedar Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cedar Canyon:

 Featured Route For Cedar Canyon